 From the late 1800’s until the mid-1940’s, Pabst Brewery in Milwaukee, Wisconsin was the largest brewer in America, and at times, the world.
 Originally established in 1844 as the Best Brewery – named after its founder, Jacob Best – the name changed to Pabst in 1889 when Best’s son-in-law, Frederick Pabst, became majority stockholder in the company.

-The custom woodwork, lantern chandeliers, and leaded glass windows all contribute to give the room a very arts-and-crafts feel.
+The custom woodwork, lantern chandeliers, and leaded glass windows all contribute to give the room a strong Arts & Crafts feel.
 The bar (below), though small, is original and has served the hall well for decades.

 Above the bar, a carving of the the original Pabst Breweries medallion is surrounded by hops on the vine.